amcknight/kaizosplits/README.md

 ### v1.1
 - Use the SMW class in v1
-- Switch Exits from using different finish types to the simle exit mode
+- Switch Exits from using different finish types to the simple exit mode
 - Fix examples where CPs aren't triggering after 1st (Multiple Midway Points Tool makes this complicated)
 - Get a clear signal of whether a room change is a CP, if possible

 ### v2
-- Never autoskip on final split even if delayed split
 - Need a well defined run representation file that contains all info for representing autosplit preferences, splits, skips, undos, merges
 - Monitor a run to create a file that represents that run
 - Allow for easy mod of the representation to the user's preference